kellyshreeve/Web-App-of-Electric-Vehicle-Data-Visualizations/README.md

 # Web-App-Project

-This repository hosts data and code for an interactive data visualization web app on electric vehicle market comparisons.
+This repository hosts data and code for an interactive, data visualization web-app of the electric vehicle market.
 The data come from an open data source on Kaggle and the web app is produced with the streamlit package and run through Render.